 Locations in Buffalo and East Aurora

 Some pledge their macaroni and cheese fealty to Fat Bob’s Smokehouse and say it’s the absolute best.
 Whether you agree or not, you cannot go wrong eating at this amazing barbecue joint.
 You be the judge.
 Full entree mac and cheese is always a good option, but if you’re looking for something more snazzed up, they also offer unique variations like Memphis Mac, Texas Mac, Buffalo Chicken Mac, Atalanta Mac topped with pulled chicken, homemade hot sauce and jalapeño and Cajun Mac topped with sautéed cajun corn, jalapeño, onion and bell pepper.
 Plus you can add a gluten free pasta option.

 4. The Place

 716-882-7522 / theplacebuffalo.com

-The macaroni and cheese here is listed under “Appetizers,” but don’t be fooled.
-These dishes are entrees in their own right.
-They offer traditional ($11); house-smoked slab bacon ($13); lobster ($19); mushroom and truffle ($13); and buffalo chicken finger ($14).
-Of the five, we recommend the mushroom and truffle.
+The macaroni and cheese here is listed under “Appetizers,” but don’t be fooled, these dishes are basically entrees in their own right.
+They offer traditional; pork belly, lobster, truffle mushroom, and buffalo chicken finger.
+Of the five, we recommend the mushroom and truffle because life is short.
 The flavor is unreal, and one not often seen on mac and cheese offerings.

 5. Griffon Gastropub